-- Credit and be added to the library card online using debit or credit card. - Debit and/or credit is accepted at our cashiers for payment of items e.g. USB, Library bags and outstanding charges.
+- Credit can be added to the library card by debit or credit card at all libraries or at home via the Bayside Library catalogue, or by credit card or cash entered into the Monitor machines at some library locations. - Debit and/or credit is accepted at our cashiers at Bayside Customer Service centres for payment of items e.g. USB, Library bags and outstanding charges.